- Harry Elsasser -

 Who was this?

-Wilhelm Conrad Elsasser - known more broadly as William C., was himself the son of Heinrich (Henry) & Catherine Elizabeth [nee GEIZ or GEISS] Elsasser, and was born in Baden, Ontario, in 1864.
-He was the grandson of Gottlieb & Catherine [nee NEUTZ] Elsasser, the immigrant who had moved his family in 1856 from the tiny Neckar River village of Neckargartach in western Germany, to the tiny village of Baden, in what was then the British Province of Canada West (now the Province of Ontario in the Dominion of Canada).
+Wilhelm Conrad Elsasser - known more broadly as William C., and/or W. C., was himself the son of Heinrich (Henry) & Catherine Elizabeth [nee GEIZ or GEISS] Elsasser.
+He was born in Baden, Ontario, in 1864.
+W. C. was the grandson of Gottlieb & Catherine [nee NEUTZ] Elsasser, the immigrant who had moved his family in 1856 from the tiny Neckar River village of Neckargartach in western Germany, to the tiny village of Baden, in what was then the British Province of Canada West (now the Province of Ontario in the Dominion of Canada).
 Harry was, therefore, the great-grandson of the immigrant.

-Henry Arthur was within the 1st Class of men who became eligible for conscription between 12 October and 10 November, 1917, after the Military Service Act, 1917, received Royal Assent in Canada on 29 August 1917.
-Harry was a male; he was a British subject (having been born in Canada); and he was older that 20 years but had not been born before 1883.
-This put him squarely in the 1st Class.
+Henry Arthur was within the 1st Class of men who became eligible for conscription in Canada between 12 October and 10 November, 1917, after the Military Service Act, 1917, received Royal Assent in Canada on 29 August 1917.
+Harry was a male; he was a British subject (having been born in Canada); and he was older than 20 years but had not been born before 1883.
+This put him squarely within the 1st Class.
 But Exemptions from military service were possible, and Harry apparently picked up a 'Claim for Exemption' form at his local Post Office, rather than a 'Report for Service' form, filled it in, and handed it to the Postmaster.
 The Exemption claim form allowed the individual to choose 1 of 8 reasons for claiming an Exemption from service.
-The Forms that were submitted have not survived, so we don't know on what grounds Harry sought Exemption.
-But, we do know that Harry, who was residing at 95 Brunswick Avene at the time, received an Exemption from Military Service until July 1st, 1918, after responding to rigorous questions from a local tribunal which had been formed to assess and adjudicate on Exemption Claims.
+The Forms that were submitted have not survived, so we don't know for certain on what grounds Harry sought Exemption.
+It may be that he believed that as the sole surviving male alive in his family after his father's recent death, he should be exempted from military service in order to support his mother.
+The story has come down that as he was dying, in August of 1917, Harry's father implored him to never take up arms against his German relations.
+Whatever the basis, we do know that after responding to rigorous questions from a local tribunal which had been formed to assess and adjudicate on Exemption Claims, Harry received an official Exemption from Military Service, which was valid until July 1st, 1918.
+Harry gave as his permanent address at that time, the home where he and his mother lived, where his father had lived prior to his death - 95 Brunswick Avene.
 The Tribunal's decision on dozens of Exemption Claims from Toronto was handed down in that city on Thursday, 22 November 1917, and the names and addresses of many men were published in the Toronto Star on the same day (Page 9, Columns 2 through 5 - Harry's name is in the 2nd Column).
-Amazingly, Harry was only one of the 90% of the men in Toronto who were eligible for immediate conscription as 1st Class men, who filed a 'Claim for Exemption' form.
-This Exemption should have protected Harry from requiring to report for military service until some time in May of 1918, but the Prime Minister of the day, Robert Borden, cancelled all Exemptions in April.
+Amazingly, 90% of the men in Toronto who were eligible for immediate conscription as 1st Class men in 1917 filed a 'Claim for Exemption' form.
+Harry was just one of many, in this regard.
+This Exemption should have protected Harry from a requirement to report for military service until some time in May of 1918, but the Prime Minister of the day, Robert BORDEN, cancelled all Exemptions in April, 1918.
 No records have survived which reveal when and where Harry might have reported for service, and there are no records of him actually attesting for service at any time during the Great War.

 Harry Elsasser was married to Katie Eva 'Catherine' SMITH in Toronto on 30 January 1919, in a ceremony at which a Methodist minister presided.
-His brother-in-law James Rose (the husband of his sister Hattie) was the groom's witness.
-Harry was described at that time as 'clothing cutter' [see the Ontario civil marriage registration record No. 001075-1919] .
+His brother-in-law James ROSE (the husband of Harry's sister Hattie) was the groom's witness.
+Harry was described at that time as 'clothing cutter' [see the Ontario civil Marriage Registration Record, York County #001075-1919].
+Katie Eva was born in Toronto on 24 July 1893.
+She was the daughter of Samuel Smith, a carpenter, and his wife Catherine Emily WELSH [see the Ontario civil Birth Registration Record, York County #042756-1893].

 Entries found in Toronto City Directories show that Harry moved his family around a lot, and that he held many positions between 1920 and 1944.
 The details below have been taken from each successive Directory, and show Harry's stated employment; with which company he was associated (when shown); and his residential addresses: